thundercore/developers-portal/docs/ledger-nano-s.md

 7. Your device will display Processing…
 8. The app installation is confirmed.

 *Once Ethereum App is updated, please navigate to ThunderCore App and turn on contract data in settings again.
-This can avoid the error message of "Bitcoin and Ethereum apps required Install the latest Bitcoin and Ethereum apps first.*
+This can avoid the error message of "Bitcoin and Ethereum apps required Install the latest Bitcoin and Ethereum apps first".*

 ## Check Balance/Receive Funds
 - Account balances can be viewed on the MyCrypto Web Wallet or MEW Web Wallet interfaces.